libp2p/js-libp2p/doc/API.md

 </details>

-Once you have a libp2p instance, you are able to listen to several events it emmits, so that you can be noticed of relevant network events.
+Once you have a libp2p instance, you are able to listen to several events it emits, so that you can be noticed of relevant network events.

 <details><summary>Events</summary>